Ph.D., University of California, Berkeley, 2006

 Poverty, Inequality, Rural Communities, Gender, Family, Culture

 Tickamyer, Ann, Jennifer Sherman, and Jennifer Warlick, editors.
-Forthcoming.
-Rural Poverty in America.
+2017.
+Rural Poverty in the United States.
 New York: Columbia University Press.

 Sherman, Jennifer.
 2009.
 Those Who Work, Those Who Don’t: Poverty, Morality, and Family in Rural America.
 Minnesota: University of Minnesota Press.